jlogan/world-covers-api/README.md

 Welcome to _**Covers**_, a stampless cover and postmark catalog application

-This build, nicknamed _Lightspeed_, is version **2.0**
+This build, nicknamed _Lightspeed_, is version **2.01**

-> Another success is the post-office, with its educating energy augmented by cheapness and guarded by a certain religious sentimentin mankind; so that the power of a wafer or a drop of wax or gluten to guard a letter, as it flies over sea over land and comes to its address as if a battalion of artillery brought it, I look upon as a fine meter of civilization.
+> Another success is the post-office, with its educating energy augmented by cheapness and guarded by a certain religious sentiment in mankind; so that the power of a wafer or a drop of wax or gluten to guard a letter, as it flies over sea over land and comes to its address as if a battalion of artillery brought it, I look upon as a fine meter of civilization.

 &nbsp;&nbsp;&nbsp;&nbsp;-- _Ralph Waldo Emerson_